wfjsw/node-tdlib/README.md

 Dependencies: cmake, gperf, zlib, node >= 10.0.0, same OpenSSL(libssl-dev) version with Node.js

+You may check your Node.js Dependency by using `node -p process.versions`

 Be careful when use `gcc` and `g++` as they will use up to 8GB memory. `clang` compiler is preferred but not required.
 Using `clang` will result in less memory requirement on compilation.

 Optional Dependencies: ccache (will speed up subsequent compilation.)